Starting A Cruise In Miami

 We went immediately to the concierge lounge on the 29th floor to check in.
 IHG is one of the hotel chains where we have consolidated our loyalty points and our Ambassador Platinum status got us an awesome upgrade.
 Our suite was bigger than our condo at home!
 We have been spoiled with great suites in both Bali and Thailand on previous trips!

 Checking Out Our Temporary Home

 We dropped our bags in the foyer of our suite, between the two bathrooms.
 Yes, guests would have their own bathroom!
 The bedroom was totally separate from the living room and both where huge.

 Each room had a window that overlooked the Miami harbour.
 We never tired of our view!
-It was a teaser that we would soon be starting a cruise in Miami.
+It was a teaser that we would soon be starting a cruise with Oceania Cruises in Miami.

 We arrived in Miami shortly after my birthday.
 Champagne and a birthday treat greeted us.
 Such a nice touch!

 Even with such a big room, we did spend some time in the lounge.
 We still had some trip planning to do so it was nice to sit in the lounge with a cappuccino and high speed internet.
 Breakfast was served in the lounge.
 In the early evening, we got drinks and appetizers in the lounge.
 It was a great way to start our next adventure.

 Our hotel was right on the waterfront.
 From there we could walk into downtown or along the harbour.
 The Bayside Park was right there.
 The Seafair megayacht was docked by our hotel.
 It hosts special events but nothing was happening the weekend we were in town.

 We used the city bus to head out to South Beach.
 Since we were only in town for a few days we didn’t get a pass or an app to pay.
 We just made sure to have $2.25 in cash for each trip.
 There is also a free people mover that travels around the downtown area.
 The Metromover monorail ran on rubber wheels on a track high above the street.